HenrikBengtsson/jottr.org/content/post/2025-10-08-dofuture-everywhere.md

 ## For package developers

-If you're a package developer and calls other packages that uses `foreach()` with `%dopar%` internally, but wish it was using `%dofuture%`, then you can add
+If you're a developer and call another package that uses `foreach()` with `%dopar%` internally, but wish it was using `%dofuture%`, then you can add

 ```r
 with(doFuture::registerDoFuture("%dofuture%"), local = TRUE)